Vijaya9418/coroutines/README.md

 for example :- If the coroutine is running in the main tread, we can use withcontext to switch the context of the coroutine to IO and then it will run in IO.

 //coroutine scope :-

 It is a way to group jobs togehter coroutines into a similar category so that you can take action on many of them at once.
 There are three types of coroutine scope:-

 1. IO - Userd in network and local database Interaction.
 2. Main - Used in doing stuff in main thread, manily interaction with the UI.
 3. Default - It is used for heavy completion work.

+//Lifecycle scope:-

+The most commonly used scope is the lifecycle scope.
+It will cancel all the coroutines when the associated activity or fragment is destroyed.
+Which helps to prevent memory leak.

+//Global scope:-

+It is not bound to any particular lifecycle or context.
+It will continue to run even when the associated activity or fragment is destroyed.

 // are coroutines and threads equals?